leonlinsx/minimal-mistakes/_posts/2020-05-01-Fred-Wilson-speech.md

 LL - I feel this is the major question most investors are wondering.
 I have some preliminary thoughts here and will probably write about them in the future.
 Initial thought is anything social related will revert to pre Covid.

-4. What's different in this upheavel vs prior ones?
+4. What's different in this upheaval vs prior ones?
   - Would look at industries being most disrupted to see e.g. in 2009 crypto came out of the finance crisis
   - There'll be ideas born out of the disruption e.g. telehealth, online learning where there's a real need for those kinds of things given the situation we're in.
   - More broadly people are saying that "it's great I can just text a doctor and get what i need, I don't need to go to hospital,"